 - Understanding the concept of networking and using networking for career exploration purposes

-- Researching employers
+- Researching employers and networking contacts

 - Negotiating employment offers